meom-configurations/eORCA12.L75-GJM2020/DOC_eORCA12.L75/eORCA12.L75-GJM2020/README.md

 The code was modified in order to be able to read the file names and variables name in the namelist, through a `sn` structure, even though the full implementation with `fldread` is not yet done.
 In the RUNTOOLS, function `getzdfiwm` have been updated in order to be consistent with the new coding.

+#### 2.3.7 zdfevd.F90
+This piece of code was modified in order to save the number of time EVD is applied during a segment of the job.
+We implement a new variable which is normally worked out by XIOS (`cound_evd`) with the accumulate function.
+This is implemented but actually not working (**to be fixed**)

 ## 3. Input data files
 ### 3.1 Configuration files